TACC/coe-332-sp23/docs/homework/homework07.rst

 that in order for the Flask container to get deployed to Kubernetes, it must come from Docker Hub.
 Please guide users on the steps to build their own image and push to Docker Hub, and guide users on using your existing image from Docker Hub.
-You will also need to guide users on any modifications required in the Kubernetes file, including image name and IP address.
+You will also need to guide users on any modifications required in the Kubernetes file or Python script, including image name and IP address.